mittalsukrit/Mathematics-for-Finance/lectures/01-financial-systems.md

 Shifting risk from one party to another using financial instruments.

 Examples:
-- Insurance
-- Derivatives
-- Hedging contracts
+- **Insurance:** You pay a premium to transfer risk of loss to an insurance company
+- **Derivatives:** A farmer locks in wheat prices using futures contracts, transferring price risk to speculators
+- **Hedging contracts:** An airline buys oil futures to protect against rising fuel costs

 Purpose:
-- Allow specialization (a farmer farms, a bank prices risk)
+- **Allow specialization:** A farmer farms, a bank prices risk.
+Each does what they do best.
-- Spread risk across many participants
+- **Spread risk across many participants:** Instead of one person bearing catastrophic loss, risk is distributed across thousands of counterparties.
-- Enable calculated risk-taking instead of existential bets
+- **Enable calculated risk-taking:** Businesses can take productive risks (R&D, expansion) while hedging away unproductive ones (currency fluctuations, commodity prices).

+**Without risk transfer:**
+- Airlines would face bankruptcy risk from oil price spikes
+- Farmers couldn't invest in next season's crop
+- International trade would be paralyzed by currency risk

+**The mathematical challenge:** How do we price these risk transfers fairly?
+This is where quantitative finance becomes critical.

 </section>